caedm/wall-ink-server/readme.md

 <img src= "https://i.imgur.com/NNI1ogo.png"  width="300">

 The assumption of the engine that creates the images as seen above, is that the schedule returned by getSchedule() is just for the current date.
-There is currently no implementation of schedule images that cover multiple days, or a week or a month.
-Just the current day.
+There is currently no implementation of schedule images that cover multiple days, or a week or a month, just the current day.

 This getSchedule() function must return a string formatted like the one below:
 ```